evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ---
 title: BMW iX xDrive50
 linktitle: iX xDrive50
-description: BMW iX xDrive50 is a luxury SUV with a WLTP range of up to 631 km (392 miles).
+description: BMW iX xDrive50 is an all-electric luxury SUV with a WLTP range of up to 631 km (392 miles).
 We have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->